• Skip to primary navigation

 Can I cook more than just potatoes?

 While cheesy potatoes, onions, and herbs make a great meal on their own, you might want to add more protein to keep you full for longer.
 I recommend getting some pre-cooked meats like sausage to cook with the potatoes.
-This way, there’s no risk of cross-contamination because the meat has already been cooked.
+This cuts down on raw-meat handling because the meat has already been cooked.
 Plus, both the meat and potatoes can soak up all those yummy herbs and flavors while they cook together.
 I also like to toss in a few freshly washed mushrooms and sliced bell peppers for a more veggie-rich taste.

 How do I store leftovers?